 “Boys and girls are different…” begins the voice over from this 2010 Huggies nappies commercial, before launching into a montage of traditional gender stereotypes in order to sell their nappies.
 Oh boy.

-To examine this ad properly, I’m going to have to get all academic on Huggies’ ass.
+To examine this ad properly, I’m going to have to get all academic on Huggies’ ass (said the suburban mum).

 Full disclosure: I’m studying psychology at the moment, so I’m going to use SCIENCE to tear this ad to shreds.
 Sound cool with you, reader?
 Great.